mendix/docs/content/studio/general.md

 ### 8.1 Copy/Paste Pages, Microflows, and Enumerations {#copy-paste-documents}

-Pages, microflows, and enumerations can be copied to clipboard and then pasted to a different Studio app.
-You can also copy and paste pages, microflows, and enumerations to the same app, however, there is the **Duplicate** option you can use for this purpose.
+Pages, microflows, and enumerations can be copied to clipboard and then pasted to a different Studio app project.
+You can also copy and paste pages, microflows, and enumerations to the same app project, however, there is the **Duplicate** option you can use for this purpose.
 For more information on how to copy, paste, or duplicate pages, microflows, and enumerations, see [Pages](page-editor), [Microflows](microflows), and [Enumerations](domain-models-enumeration) respectively.

 Mind the following when copying and pasting pages, microflows, and enumerations:

-* You can copy/paste pages, microflows, and enumerations only to Studio apps that have the same Mendix version
+* You can copy/paste pages, microflows, and enumerations only to Studio app projects that have the same Mendix version
 * You can copy/paste pages, microflows, and enumerations only between instances of the same browser
 * You *cannot* copy/paste from Studio to Studio Pro or vice versa